 Keyword Possible Specification Default (if no keyword) _____________________________________________________________________ ANova= Yes No anova table OTHERTABles= CONFidence(level) No table with confidence (level can be 90,95,or 99) intervals DIAGnostics No table with diagnostics MCA (ndec) No Multiple Classification Analysis

 Keyword Possible Specification Default (if no keyword) _____________________________________________________________________ CHARTtype= PERCENTile Chart the 'MAINSTAT' instead of MEDIANS or PERCENTILES TBLProperties= PATHNAME for chart properties REQUIRED for charts file Required location for SDA 4 is: SDAROOT/tmpdir/xxx.cht where 'SDAROOT' is the pathname of the SDA installation on your server, and where 'xxx' is any name.
 (See the last example below) (This is a temporary filename, to be passed on to the charting servlet.
 The MEANS program will generate multiple files from the given filename, if multiple charts are generated because a control variable was specified or because multiple dependent or row or column variables were specified.)
 CH_URL= URL of chart-generation REQUIRED for charts servlet on the server.
 Required URL for SDA 4 is: http://SDAURL/sdaweb/charts where 'SDAURL' is the hostname of the SDAWEB application on your server.
-(See the last example below) CH_MAXCHarts= Maximum number of charts to 25 create on this run (1-100) CH_TYPe= Type of chart to create bar (bar or line) CH_ORientation= Orientation of BAR charts vertical (vertical or horizontal) CH_EFfects= Visual effects for BAR charts use2D (use2D - 2 dimensional; use3D - 3 dimensional) CH_SHOWMeans= Yes No means or Put means (or the specified other stats statistic) on the chart) No means CH_FONT= Font to use in charts SansSerif CH_COLor= Yes (create charts in color) Greyscale charts CH_BARcolors= Path for custom palette file Standard colors for bar charts CH_LINEcolors= Path for custom palette file Standard colors for line charts CH_WIdth= Width of chart in pixels 600 CH_HEight= Height of chart in pixels 400
+(See the last example below) CH_MAXCHarts= Maximum number of charts to 25 create on this run (1-100) CH_TYPe= Type of chart to create bar (bar or line) CH_ORientation= Orientation of BAR charts vertical (vertical or horizontal) CH_EFfects= Visual effects for BAR charts use2D (use2D - 2 dimensional; use3D - 3 dimensional) CH_SHOWMeans= Yes No means or Put means (or the specified other stats statistic) on the chart) No means CH_FONT= Font to use in charts SansSerif CH_COLor= Yes (create charts in color) Greyscale charts CH_BARcolors= Path for custom palette file Standard colors for bar charts (See additional info below) CH_LINEcolors= Path for custom palette file Standard colors for line charts (See additional info below) CH_WIdth= Width of chart in pixels 600 CH_HEight= Height of chart in pixels 400